Athena

 Why was Athena born from Zeus's head?

-Zeus swallowed Athena's mother Metis after a prophecy warned him that her children would surpass him.
-Metis was pregnant at the time and continued crafting armor inside him.
-When Zeus suffered a terrible headache, Hephaestus split his skull open and Athena emerged fully grown and armed.
-The myth encodes the Greek idea that true wisdom (Athena) is born from rational intelligence (Zeus's head), not from physical or emotional sources.
-It also explains why Athena has no mother in any active sense — she is entirely her father's daughter.
+Zeus swallowed her pregnant mother Metis after a prophecy warned her children would surpass him.
+When he later suffered a terrible headache, Hephaestus split his skull and Athena emerged fully grown and armed.
+The myth encodes the Greek idea that true wisdom is born from rational intelligence rather than physical or emotional sources.

 What's the difference between Athena and Ares as war gods?

-Ares represents the brutal, chaotic violence of battle — bloodlust, slaughter, and the raw destructive force of combat.
-Athena represents strategic warfare — planning, discipline, tactics, and the intelligent application of force.
-The Greeks valued Athena's version far more.
-In myths where they interact, Athena consistently bests Ares.
-She is the war you win; he is the war that destroys everyone including the victor.
+Ares represents the brutal, chaotic violence of battle, while Athena represents strategic warfare — planning, discipline, and the intelligent application of force.
+The Greeks valued Athena's version far more, and in myths where they interact, she consistently bests him.

 Siblings